netogf86/Analyzing-the-Relationship-Between-Social-Media-Usage-and-Mental-Health-in-Young-People/README.md

 - Explore interventions focused on balanced digital consumption

 ## ▶️ How to Run
 1. Clone the repository
 2. Open the notebook in Jupyter Notebook or JupyterLab
 3. Run all cells to reproduce the analysis

 ## 📁 Project Structure

+├── data/ # Raw datasets
+├── figures/ # Generated visualizations
+├── notebooks/ # Jupyter notebooks
+│ └── analysis.ipynb
+├── README.md

+## Tools Used

+- Python (Pandas, Matplotlib, Seaborn)
+- SQL (for data exploration)

+## 👤 About Me

+Data analyst with a background in design, innovation, and higher education.
+Experienced in working within Scrum teams and innovation departments, focusing on improving the student experience through data-driven insights.

+I have contributed to initiatives that optimize processes across the student journey, from enrollment to graduation, leveraging data analysis for strategic and innovative decision-making.

+Currently building projects using SQL, Python, and data visualization to strengthen my ability to solve real-world business problems and support data-driven strategies.